2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 $$x - y = 0.239772 \times 10^{-7}$$

 That's a tiny number right there.
-Now let's calculate $fl(x) - fl(y)$, remembering that the ALU will fill up to 16 decimals:
+Now let's calculate $fl(x) - fl(y)$, remembering that the A.L.U. will fill up to 16 decimals:

 $$fl(x) - fl(y) = 0.5654328700000000 - 0.5654328500000000 = 0.0000000200000000 = 0.2 \times 10^{-7}$$